 How to make a bequest

-It is also important to talk to your loved ones about your intentions, and let them know that leaving a gift to medical research is important to you.
+It's also important to talk to your loved ones about your intentions and let them know that leaving a gift to medical research is important to you.
 This can help to ensure your final wishes are carried out.

 Types of bequest

 Bequests can be made in a variety of ways according to your personal situation and preferences.
 You may choose to give:

 A residual gift which is a share or whole of your estate after providing for your family and friends.

 A percentage of the overall value of your estate which allows for growth or depreciation of the value of your estate.

 A specified sum of cash.
 However, this does not allow for changes of circumstance or inflation.

 A gift of real estate, stocks, bonds, shares, artwork, jewellery etc.